Syncfusion AI Assistant

 getFrozenDataRows()

 getDataRows() gridInstance.getDataRows()[0].querySelectorAll(‘.e-unfreeze’) In the previous approach, there were separate methods (getMovableDataRows(), getFrozenRightDataRows(), and getFrozenDataRows()) for obtaining viewport data rows from the freeze, movable, and right tables individually.
 However, in the new approach, these methods have been enhanced to return the entire viewport data rows for all sections together, simplifying data retrieval.
-You can now extract specific cells within these rows using selectors such as e-leftfreeze for the left freeze, e-unfreeze for the movable, and e-rightfreeze for the right freeze tables, providing greater flexibility in working with the data.
+Specific cells within these rows can now be extracted using selectors such as e-leftfreeze for the left freeze, e-unfreeze for the movable, and e-rightfreeze for the right freeze tables, providing greater flexibility in working with the data.

 getMovableColumnHeaderByIndex()